vatesfr/xen-orchestra/docs/cloudinit.md

 ![](https://xen-orchestra.com/blog/content/images/2015/12/recap.png)

-Now start the VM and SSH on its IP:
+Now start the VM and SSH to its IP:

-* **the system got the right VM hostname** (from VM name)
+* **the system has the right VM hostname** (from VM name)
-* you don't have to use a password to access it (thanks to your SSH key):
+* you don't need to use a password to access it (thanks to your SSH key):

 ```
 $ ssh centos@192.168.100.226
 [centos@tmp-app1 ~]$
 ```

-The default `cloud-init` configuration could allow you to be to be a sudoer directly:
+The default `cloud-init` configuration can allow you to be to be a sudoer directly:

 ```
 [centos@tmp-app1 ~]$ sudo -s
 [root@tmp-app1 centos]#
 ```

-Check the root file system size: indeed, **it was automatically grown** to what you need:
+Check the root file system size: indeed, **it was automatically increased** to what you need:

 ```
 [centos@tmp-app1 ~]$ df -h